Estimated reading time: 7 minutes

 Determine your budget.

-It makes no sense to move forward with the planning process without generating a realistic budget.
+Moving forward with the planning process without generating a realistic budget makes no sense.
 It costs a lot of money to launch a startup restaurant, and there will always be unforeseen costs and expenses that can quickly add up.
 The initial costs include construction buildout, design, furniture, fixtures, equipment, POS systems, permits, and legal fees.
 In addition, you will have fixed costs (rent, employee payroll, insurance, etc.) and variable costs (food, beverages, marketing, etc.)

 Having a budget can be helpful when looking at locations for your restaurant and square footage.
 Starting with the biggest restaurant in the area might seem like a good idea, but it will cost more than a modest-sized space.
 Many restaurant owners start small and eventually move to more prominent locations when they become successful.